 DK/REFUSE [CONTINUE]

+126. Auto title loans use a car title to borrow money for a short period of time.
+They are NOT loans used to purchase a car.
+In the past 12 months, did you (if OTHERS AGE≥15 FILL: or someone else in your household) take out an auto title loan?

+YES [CONTINUE]

+NO [CONTINUE]

+DK/REFUSE [CONTINUE]

+[Question 127 is asked only of households that did not indicate YES to any of the following: Q122, Q123, Q124, or Q126.]

+127. In the past 12 months, have you (if OTHERS AGE≥15 FILL: or anyone else in your household) taken out any other types of loans or lines of credit from a payday lender, auto title lender, pawn shop, or check casher?

+YES [CONTINUE]

+NO [CONTINUE]

+DK/REFUSE [CONTINUE]

+[Question 125 is asked of all households.]

 125. Some stores allow people to rent to own items such as furniture or appliances.
 We do not mean stores that offer installment plans or layaway plans.
 In the past 12 months, did you (if OTHERS AGE≥15 FILL: or anyone else in your household) rent anything from a rent-to-own store because it couldn’t be financed any other way?

 YES [CONTINUE]